 Are Preliminary Treatments Required for Dental Implants?

 Dr. Sheth’s ultimate goal is to place dental implants that can be healthy and long-lasting.
-Prior to implant placement, Dr. Sheth may recommend preliminary treatments aimed at create a strong, healthy foundation for dental implants.
+Prior to implant placement, Dr. Sheth may recommend preliminary treatments aimed at creating a strong, healthy foundation for dental implants.
 This initial phase of treatment may include procedures to improve your dental health, extract teeth, and/or prepare your jawbone for implant surgery.
 Not all patients will require these treatments; however, having these options available in-house can be very beneficial and convenient.

 Extractions and Socket Preservation with Bone Graft and Membrane